What Is a Wireless Access Point? Everything to Know About WAPs

 • WAPs come in various types, are easy to set up and can be tailored to specific environments for optimal performance.

 Having reliable and high-quality Wi-Fi coverage is as necessary as owning a smartphone.
 A wireless access point (WAP) is a significant part of expanding the reach and improving the performance of Wi-Fi everywhere you access it, from home to office to public spaces.
-In this guide, we go over what exactly a WAP is, the benefits of a WAP and how to choose one.
+What is a WAP?
+In this guide, we go over what exactly WAP networking is, the benefits of a WAP and how to choose one.

 An Overview of Wireless Access Points